-The rules and procedures that govern the insured’s challenge of the denial of a claim depend on the forum in which he or she chooses to challenge the denial.
+The rules and procedures governing the insured’s challenge of the denial of a claim depend on the forum in which they choose to challenge it.

-The general actions for breach of contract are available to the insured (subject to the terms of the insurance contract providing otherwise).
-Thus, where an insurer has failed to pay a valid claim, an insured would have an action for damages against the insurer.
-Such claims are brought through the Irish courts and are subject to the normal rules and procedures applicable to the courts.
-If damages are inappropriate, the court may grant specific performance (however, this is a discretionary remedy, so the courts will also take into account other considerations).
+Action for breach of contract are available to the insured (subject to the terms of the contract).
+Where the insurer has failed to pay a valid claim, the insured would have an action for damages.
+Claims are brought through the Irish courts and are subject to the Rules of the Superior Courts, Circuit Court Rules or District Court Rules (depending on the jurisdiction).
+If damages are inappropriate, the court may grant specific performance (this is a discretionary remedy).

 On what grounds can a third party file a claim directly with the (re)insurer?

-A person who is not party to (or who is not an insured person under) the insurance contract between the insurer and the policyholder generally has no rights at common law against the insurer.
-Such a person is caught by the privity of contract rule which means that only the parties to the contract (those parties privy to it) have enforceable rights and obligations under the contract.
+A third party generally has no rights at common law against the insurer.
+Such a person is caught by the privity of contract rule which means that only the parties to the contract have enforceable rights and obligations under the contract.

-There are certain exceptions to the privity of contract rule, for example Section 76(1) of the Road Traffic Act 1961, which affords a person claiming against an insured motorist certain remedies against an insurer.
+There are certain exceptions to the privity of contract rule, for example, Section 76(1) of the Road Traffic Act 1961, which affords a person claiming against an insured motorist certain remedies against the insurer.

-The Irish government has proposed draft legislation in the form of the Consumer Insurance Contracts Bill 2017 which provides for third parties intended to benefit under an insurance contract to be permitted to make a direct claim against the insurer in certain circumstances.
+The Irish government has proposed draft legislation in the form of the Consumer Insurance Contracts Bill 2017 which, among other things, provides for third parties intended to benefit under an insurance contract to be permitted to make a direct claim against insurers in certain circumstances.

 Are punitive damages insurable?

 Insurers can choose to cover or exclude punitive damages.
-Therefore, whether an insurer will be exposed to claims in respect of punitive damages depends on the terms and conditions of an individual policy.
-From an insurer’s perspective, the policy would ideally include a provision specifically excluding the payment of punitive or exemplary damages.
-In any event, punitive damages are likely to involve some manner of wilful deceit or neglect on the part of the insured, something that is likely to be exempted from cover.
+Whether an insurer will be exposed to claims in respect of punitive damages depends on the terms and conditions of the insurance contract.
+From an insurer’s perspective, the contract would ideally exclude the payment of punitive or exemplary damages.
+Punitive damages are likely to involve some manner of wilful deceit or neglect on the part of the insured, and this is likely to be exempted from cover.

 What regime governs (re)insurers’ subrogation rights?

-In insurance terms, subrogation is the process whereby an insured’s subsisting right of action is transferred to the insurer.
-Subrogation is based on the principle of indemnity and is justified on the basis that once reimbursed by the insurer, the insured should not be unjustly enriched through recourse against the person responsible for their loss.
-In Ireland, once the insured has been fully indemnified in respect of an insured loss, the insurer is entitled to issue and control proceedings (in the name of the insured) against the person(s) responsible for the loss which gave rise to the insurer’s obligations under the insurance contract.
+Once the insured has been fully indemnified by the insurer in respect of an insured loss, the insurer is entitled to issue proceedings (in the insured’s name) against the person(s) responsible for the loss which gave rise to the insurer’s obligations under the insurance contract.

-These rights can be modified by incorporating into the policy the conditions which enable insurers to take over the right before they indemnify an insured or which exclude the insurer’s rights of subrogation.
+Insurers can modify these rights by incorporating into the policy conditions which enable insurers to take over the right before they indemnify an insured or which exclude the insurers’ rights of subrogation.

 In certain circumstances an insurer may agree to waive its subrogation rights at the request of an insured.